Chasing Truth: Chapter 22

 She hesitated and set her fork down to give him her complete focus.
 “On one condition.”

-Tension lined his shoulders as he met her eyes and pushed the chair back on its legs again.
+Tension lined his shoulders as he met her eyes.
 “Are we going to have conditions on everything now?”

 “I didn’t say that.”